Zoo Lesson Plans for Preschool

 Lions, and tigers, and bears.
 Oh my!
 When you visit the zoo you can see every kind of animal from just about anywhere all in one day.
 You can bring the excitement of the zoo right into your classroom by creating a zoo-themed unit.
 A preschool zoo theme gives children the opportunity to learn about all the different animals from around the world.

 To introduce your students to the wonder and amazement of these fascinating animals, use the following articles as resources to help you create a diverse zoo unit.
 There are ideas that will have your students practicing their fine motor skills and using their creative and artistic expression while they participate in arts and crafts activities.
 Students will also be developing cognitive, critical thinking and comprehension skills while reading zoo books and participating in zoo-related lessons and activities.

-Creating these lessons can be blast.
-All you have to do is start out with a book and then it's simple to think of crafts and activities that ddsrelate with the book.
+Creating zoo lesson plans for preschool can be blast.
+All you have to do is start out with a book and then it’s simple to think of crafts and activities that relate with the book.
 A great book for this unit is Going to the Zoo by Tom Paxton and illustrated by Karen Lee Schmidt.
-After reading this charming story to your preschoolers have them draw a picture of an animal that they would find at a zoo, and then gather all of the students drawings and make a "Going to the Zoo" class book.
+After reading this charming story to your preschoolers have them draw a picture of an animal that they would find at a zoo, and then gather all of the students drawings and make a “Going to the Zoo” class book.
 This is a fun and simple way to introduce your students to the theme, and they can read the book that they created all year-long.

 - Zoo-Looking Lesson Plans: Preschool Literacy and Math activities with Mem Fox

 - Zookeepers: A Preschool Social Studies Lesson

 - Good Night Gorilla - A Preschool Zoo Theme